DataFestUofT/datafest-covid-19/content/details.md

 ### Where can I get help during the competition?

-There will be periodic Zoom sessions where participants can meet with consultants to ask questions about their analysis.
-The times and Zoom links for the consulting sessions will be emailed to participants registered for the competition.
+There will be periodic online synchronous sessions where participants can meet with mentors to ask questions about their analysis.
+The times and links for these sessions will be emailed to participants registered for the competition.

-If you have any general questions during the competition, please email Prof. Maria Tackett, [maria.tackett@duke.edu](maria.tackett@duke.edu).

 ### Have any other questions?